jprjr/libnezplug/README.md

 # libnezplug

 This is a fork of [nezplug++](http://offgao.net/program/nezplug++.html), converted into a library.
-I've removed all global variables (same for some read-only `static const` variables), I'm still working to remove a few other quirks but it *should* be thread-safe.
+I've removed all global variables (save for some read-only `static const` variables), I'm still working to remove a few other quirks but it *should* be thread-safe.

-There's has decoders for:
+There's decoders for:

 * NSF
 * NSFE